biuh-dt/biuh-dt.github.io/fee/README.md

 ### 2. Expenses:

 Regarding academic expenses such as publications and conferences, we cannot guarantee full reimbursement.
-Students will be informed upfront that they may need to cover all related costs themselves.
 Support is limited and subject to open presentations, academic-related fee applications, and faculty committee decisions.
 Reimbursement rates can range from 0% to 100%, depending on available funding and case-by-case reviews.

+#### Students should be informed upfront that they may need to cover all related costs themselves.

 ### 3. Supervisor: